 The Key Person

 We follow the Early Years Foundation Stage (EYFS) framework.
 One of the statutory requirements of the EYFS is that every child is assigned a Key Person.
-When your child starts at Pre-School, their key person will be responsible for their two-way communication book as well as your first point of contact however all staff are available at any time should you wish to discuss anything in more detail.
+When your child starts at Pre-School, their Key Person will be responsible for their online learning journal.
+We use Tapestry and parents are supplied with log on details and are encouraged to contribute towards this.
+All staff work in partnership with their key childrens' parents to ensure the childs' needs are met.

 If your child sustains any injury outside of Pre-School, please make sure that we are made aware of this.
 You can fill in an existing injury form when you drop off your child, or download one from here and bring it in with you.